-With the IRS changing tax laws more than taxpayers can keep up with, mistakes are inevitable when filing your taxes.
+With the IRS changing tax laws more than taxpayers can keep up with, tax return mistakes are inevitable when filing your taxes.
 Your mistakes will either cause you to underpay or overpay on your taxes.
 But, don’t fear, there are a couple of ways to fix any errors before IRS penalties head your way.

 If your tax return due date has passed you have the ability to submit a qualified amended tax return to fix any errors.
 When you submit this type of return to correct a mistake and end up owing more tax, don’t worry, the IRS will not charge you any accuracy-related penalty.
 Though you will still have to pay the interest on the new tax money owed, as long as you pay your bill on time you will not have any additional penalties to deal with.